kuzzleio/koncorde/README.md

 ### `getIndexes`

-Returns the list of indexes registered in this Koncorde instance
+Returns the list of named indexes registered in this Koncorde instance

 **getIndexes()**